Hottest April in 122 years for northwest, central India: IMD - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 North India witnessed six western disturbances but they were mostly feeble and moved across the higher parts of the Himalayas, he said, adding the last three western disturbances caused strong winds in parts of Delhi and duststorms over Rajasthan in April.

 India, pareticualrtly northwaest and westersn parts of the country, has been reeling under intense heatwave conditions for the past few weeks.
-(AGENCIES)
+(PTI)

 Hottest April in 122 years for northwest, central India: IMD